yishudata/largeapp.github.io/index.md

 #### What's New
 <ul>
 <li>[Feb.
 2018] 1 paper accepted by <a href="https://www.journals.elsevier.com/expert-systems-with-applications"> Expert Systems with Applications</a>.</li>
 <li>[Dec.
-2017] Dr. Xiying Wang visits our lab.
-She is currently a postdoctoral at Pennsylvania State University.</li>
+2017] Dr. Xiying Wang visits our lab, she is currently a postdoctoral at Pennsylvania State University.</li>
 <li>[Dec.
 2017] I will give a paper presentation at <a href="http://cci.drexel.edu/bigdata/bigdata2017/"> IEEE BigData 2017</a>, Boston, MA, USA.</li>
 <li>[Nov.
 2017] Received a research seed grant from School of Computer Science and Engineering to conduct a research project on "Large Scale Graph Analysis".</li>
 <li>[Nov.
 2017] I will give a paper presentation at <a href="https://muii.missouri.edu/bibm2017/"> IEEE BIBM 2017</a>, Kansas City, MO, USA.</li>
+<li>[Sept.
+2017] 1 poster accepted at 47th Annual Meeting of the Society for Computers in Psychology, Vancouver, Canada.
 <li>[Nov.
 2016 - Dec.
 2017] I am visiting <a href="https://ist.psu.edu/"> College of Information Sciences and Technology</a> at <a href="http://www.psu.edu">Pennsylvania State University</a> as a visiting scholar.</li>
 </ul>